 The Truth About Homeschool : Unanticipated Benefits

 I have for the first time been able to see her struggle with her learning disability up close and personal.
 To understand that she NEEDS that break between lessons.
-I know when she’s at her max for the day, her learning capacity reached.
-In our house, our mental health and self esteem are far more important than any lesson I have to teach.
+I know when she’s at her max for the day, her learning capacity is reached.
+In our house, our mental health and self-esteem are far more important than any lesson I have to teach.

-Homeschool is a place for minds to bloom on their own time and not as a classroom.
+Homeschool is a place for minds to bloom on their own time and not in a classroom.
 In other words, I am witnessing my child fully understanding a topic before we decide it is time to move on.
-As the teacher I get to decide when she is ready.
-There is tremendous gain in that for our children.
-Especially if your child has a learning disability and has felt left behind in complete confusion on a topics as mine has too many times in public school.
+As the teacher, I get to decide when she is ready.
+There is a tremendous gain in that for our children.
+Especially if your child has a learning disability and has felt left behind in complete confusion on topics as mine has too many times in public school.

-There is more then the general educational aspect of learning that has taken place.
+There is more than the general educational aspect of learning that has taken place.
 Simply put, we are learning this together and we are in this for the long haul.
-There are times where I am not completely understanding the lesson myself, and I feel frustrated.
+There are times when I am not completely understanding the lesson myself, and I feel frustrated.
 Those big dark eyes miss nothing.
 They see every bit of me and how I work through those moments.
 I realize this is a lesson in itself.
-The day to day tasks, the way we choose to start the day and everything in between.
+The day-to-day tasks, the way we choose to start the day and everything in between.

-The truth about homeschool is that it is not intended for everyone.
+The truth about homeschooling is that it is not intended for everyone.
 It can be brutal, thankless and one of the most irritating parts of the morning when things don’t go as planned.
 They often don’t go as planned.
-We are human and not every day we fill up to the tasks laid before us.
-But we do our best for how we feel that day and I believe that’s all that is necessary in life.
+We are human and not every day do we fill up to the tasks laid before us.
+But we do our best for how we feel that day and I believe that’s all that is necessary for life.

-At the end of most days my brain is mush.
+At the end of most days, my brain is mush.
 I go to bed TIRED and sometimes if I am honest, a little defeated.
 But I am oh so grateful.
 Grateful for the fact that I GET to do this.
-In past jobs I wasn’t able too but working for myself affords me this luxury I don’t take lightly.
-The real truth about homeschool is that it is HARD, but worth it.
+In past jobs, I wasn’t able to but working for myself affords me this luxury I don’t take lightly.
+The real truth about homeschooling is that it is HARD but it is worth it.

 Our kitchen table gets USED.
-Its cleared many times a day for lessens and its here we have all our meals, together.
-We have always been a close pair her and I. But I believe this homeschool thing is bonding us even more so.
-To watch someone learn, to struggle, to try, to fail, seeing them finally GET IT.
+It’s cleared many times a day for lessens and it’s here we have all our meals, together.
+We have always been a close pair her and me.
+But I believe this homeschool thing is bonding us even more so.
+To watch someone learn, struggle, try, to fail, seeing them finally GET IT.